 There is scant mention of the eight years of US bombing (more tonnage than the US dropped in all of WWII) that preceded the rise of Khieu Samphan and Pol Pot, or the relationship between that bombing and the trauma that followed.
 Nor, of course, is there any mention of Henry Kissinger’s role in that strategy.
 He was its architect, something no PR firm or historical revision can smooth over, making him one of the greatest war criminals of the 20th century.

 The final stop on the tour, at the center of the entire ground, is a 17- level stupa, housing the skulls of 5000 of the seventeen thousand who perished there.
 Each skull is tagged with a colored dot indicating the manner of execution.
 There are skulls of all ages here.
-There is a door to go into the humidity-controlled interior.
+There is a door to enter the humidity-controlled interior.
 Once inside, there is barely room to move.
 One has to squeeze around concrete pillars to circumambulate the interior.
 Donald Trump would not be able to move in here.
 I can barely move.
 It is all simply overpowering.

 I’ve been to the Holocaust Museum in Washington, DC.
 I’ve been to Yad Vashem in Israel.
 Both are unforgettable.
 Both were long ago for me.
 Today, they paled before this experience.
 Outside the stupa, around the back where I was less visible, I spent some time on my knees.
 I could not have left without doing so.
 By the time I did leave, after listening to the voice of a Cambodian talking for 90 minutes about this dark time of their national history, our human history, and after seeing others going through similar inner turmoil about it, I was a quivering puddle of snot.